 5. Rinsing your baby bottle

 You do not want your baby sucking on soap residue for his next meal.
-When you have finished washing the baby bottle and accessories, run them under cold water to remove any remaining soap suds.
+When you have finished washing the baby bottle or sippy cup, run them under cold water to remove any remaining soap suds.

 6. Drying your baby bottle